Social and Residential Resources and Support

 - Towing fine (not including fees from towing company)

-Public Safety officers will be instructed to boot the vehicle at the next infraction when a student accrues one of the following: a boot/tow notice; three unpaid citations; $100 or more in outstanding fines.
+Public Safety officers will boot the vehicle at the next infraction when a student accrues one of the following: a boot/tow notice; three unpaid citations; $100 or more in outstanding fines.
 To have a boot removed, the driver must pay the boot-removal fine of $100 and all outstanding parking fines.
-If a student with a permit accrues three or more citations, or is booted, that student’s permit will be suspended for the remainder of the academic year.
-Permit revocation decisions are typically based on the accumulation of three violations that have been un-appealed or unsuccessfully appealed.
+If a student with a permit accrues three or more citations, or is booted/towed, that student’s permit may be suspended for the remainder of the academic year.
+Permit revocation decisions are typically based on the accumulation of three violations that have been un-appealed or unsuccessfully appealed and/or repeated wanton disregard for parking regulations.
 All decisions are final.

 Public Safety